aaron-grau/curic/react/projects/todo_redux/README.md

   redux_todos.jsx
 ```
 + Run `npm install --save webpack react react-dom redux react-redux babel-core babel-loader babel-preset-react babel-preset-es2015` to set up React and Redux
-  + this command installs the npm packages that we will be using to create our app`
+  + This command installs the npm packages that we will be using to create our app`
-+ set up your `webpack.config.js` file so that your bundle.js ends up in `app/assets/javascripts`
++ Set up your `webpack.config.js` file so that your bundle.js ends up in `app/assets/javascripts`
-  + run `webpack -w` to automatically compile your assets into `app/assets/javascripts/bundle.js` as you update them
+  + Run `webpack -w` to automatically compile your assets into `app/assets/javascripts/bundle.js` as you update them

-+ set up your entry file (`redux_todos.jsx`) to render a message into your `#content` container
+** Test your setup: Set up your entry file (`redux_todos.jsx`) to render an `<h1>it worked</h1>` into your `#content` container.
+You should be able to visit `localhost:3000` and confirm that you can see that `it worked`. **
-  + test this setup by viewing your page at `localhost:3000`

 ## Phase 2: Todos Redux structure

-Create a Redux loop, including a store with reducers, action creators and constants, and middleware and API utils.
+In this phase you will create a Redux loop, including a store with reducers, action creators and constants, and middleware and API utils.
 This is how your frontend will get information from your backend, store it, and pass it to your frontend components.

 ### Store